 The European harmonised standard for the MFCN 5G NR BS EN 301 908-24 is not yet officially published.
 This standard includes the European MFCN frequency band 3400-3800 MHz but does not cover the frequency band 3800-4200 MHz band.
 The frequency band 3800-4200 MHz and some technical conditions, e.g., BS receiver blocking performance, based on ECC PT1 study, need to be included in the future European harmonised standard.

+Sharing study between FSS ES and LANWBB LMP in the band 3800-4200 MHz (CG4G(22)017_Intelsat)

+This annex concentrates on studying the required separation distance to protect FSS ES taking into account a single unsynchronized localized BS deployed for vertical use.
+The unsynchronized assumption is key as this entails that the band will indeed be used by local-area networks and will not be used for wide scale IMT deployment.

+This annex will consider various power options for the IMT BS to determine the impact of a local-area BS into an FSS ES.

+Technical characteristics

+Interferer characteristics: Terrestrial wireless broadband systems providing local-area network

+Case 1: directional AAS antenna modelling

+The following table is based on some of the characteristics for AAS IMT BS for the frequency range 3-6 GHz presented in Annex 4.4 to 5D/716.